SAP/generator-easy-ui5/generators/app/templates/readme.md

 # <%= projectname %>
-Insert the purpose of this project and some intersting infos here
+Insert the purpose of this project and some interesting infos here

 ## Credits